mwelponer/OpenGL/02_dealWithShader/readme.md

-## start using modern opengl
+## How to deal with shaders

-- write shader (vertex and fragment) definition in an external file
+We write a shader (vertex and fragment) definition in an external file